 The university is acting together with other universities to try and find the same kind of actions for the international students.
 We will do everything in our power to be able to assist the international students in their favor, but the university must make sure that we are following the rules and regulations as an authority.

 I'm in a risk group and I don't want to come to campus for lectures and exams.
 What should I do?

-We recommend that students in a risk group, in accordance with the advice of the Public Health Agency of Sweden, consult with a doctor about what they can do to reduce their risk of getting sick.
-The university is making general adjustments in the campus environment to reduce the spread of infection.
+We recommend that students in a risk group, in accordance with the advice of the Public Health Agency of Sweden, consult with a doctor about what they can do to reduce their risk of becoming ill.
+The university is making general adjustments to the campus environment to reduce the spread of infection.
 Students who do not consider the adjustments sufficient can apply for deferment of studies/approved leave from studies.
-Unfortunately, your situation may mean that you need to weigh the risks for you to participate in campus events under the adapted circumstances and take measures to minimise the risk of infection in general, e.g. when traveling between home and campus.
-Perhaps healthcare services can give you advice for your situation as well.
+Unfortunately, your situation may mean that you need to weight the risks for you to participate in campus events under the adapted circumstances, and take measures to minimise the risk of infection in general, e.g. when traveling between home and campus.
+Perhaps your doctor can give you advice for your situation as well.

 We will also carry out a review of the specific adaptations that can be made in different educational programmes to enable those at risk to carry out their studies during the pandemic.

 I live with a person who is at risk and I do not want to risk their health by going to campus.
 Can't we do everything remotely?